Tax and Crypto Assets

 - exchanging a crypto asset for a different type of crypto asset

 - using crypto assets to purchase goods or services

 - giving away crypto assets to another person.

-We always encourage clients to maintain good records for any business activity.
+We always encourage clients to maintain good records with any business activity.
 This is even more important in relation to crypto asset trading.
 It is common for retrieval codes (or ‘private keys’) to be lost.
-Without this, there is no proof of ownership and the crypto asset becomes unusable.
+Without this, there is no proof of ownership and the crypto asset becomes unusable

-Equally, crypto assets received as employment income are considered as monetary value.
-They are therefore subject to income tax and national insurance contributions on the value of the asset.
+Employment income – Equally, if crypto assets are received as employment income they are considered to have monetary value and are subject to income tax and national insurance contributions on the value of the assets.